Global Primary Care Program

 GPC Residency Program Details

-Global Primary Care program is a 3 year multi-disciplinary residency in internal medicine, followed by a 1 year clinical fellowship*.
+The Global Primary Care program is a 3 year multi-disciplinary residency in internal medicine, followed by a 1 year clinical fellowship*.
 This 4 year program merges global health and primary care, focusing on comparative lessons in primary care innovation, evaluation, policy, and delivery across diverse contexts and resource settings while fulfilling the requirements for RRC-internal medicine accreditation.
 The combined ACGME-approved three-year residency track and 1 year clinical fellowship* in Global Primary Care (GPC) features:

 - Clinical training in internal medicine and primary care, equivalent to MGH Primary Care residents;

 - Outpatient clinic experiences focused on care for vulnerable populations in the Boston area including post-incarceration and homeless patients at the MGH Chelsea Health Center and with Boston Health Care for the Homeless Program;

-- Nine months of US-based ambulatory training focused on primary care delivery, policy, implementation, and evaluation including the Global Primary Care Curriculum;
+- Over eight months of US-based ambulatory training focused on primary care delivery, policy, implementation, and evaluation including the Global Primary Care Curriculum;

 - Ten months of fieldwork, including at least four months in Uganda as part of the program’s longitudinal partnership; and

-- Mentored thesis work in global primary care, expected to result in a first-author publication or academic equivalent.
+- Mentored scholarly thesis work in global primary care, expected to result in a first-author publication or academic equivalent.